 Not simply an occupational hazard, drugs "helped you make the gig, especially if you're working 350 days a year," he says.
 "You can't be vegetarian and straight and play rock 'n' roll."

-Anita Pallenberg and flings with Ronnie Spector and Marianne Faithfull (partly as payback to Jagger for bedding Pallenberg) before settling down with Hansen.
+You can be monogamous, Richards discovered.
+He had three children with Anita Pallenberg and flings with Ronnie Spector and Marianne Faithfull (partly as payback to Jagger for bedding Pallenberg) before settling down with Hansen.

 "If you're married to Patti Hansen, you don't want to switch," he says.
 "She's the most wonderful woman in the world.
 I love her more every day.
 If anyone can keep me on the straight and narrow, she's the one."